 Discover this free, multimedia website that helps middle school students learn about the Holocaust from the stories of young people who survived.
 Through online discussions and engaging activities, students gain a personal connection to history and explore issues of ethics and personal responsibility.
 The site integrates 13 first-person accounts of Holocaust survivors told through video, narratives, and primary documents.
 These are accompanied by writing, history, and geography activities; primary sources and artifacts for interpretation; online discussions; and suggested research projects.
 Coming of Age is aligned with the National Standards for World History and NCTE Standards for the English Language Arts for Middle and Secondary Schools.

 Zachor...
-A Kit for Students and Teachers to Study and Memorialize the Holocaust
+A Guide for Students and Teachers to Study and Memorialize the Holocaust

 What?!
 This Old Thing?

 Student Workbook/Paperback, 22 pages.
 Grades 3-6. $2.75

 Designed to show younger children how objects can teach us about heritage and family traditions.

 Sosúa: A Refuge for Jews in the Dominican Republic / Un Refugio de Judíos en la República Dominicana Teacher's Guide